-The Karelian Youth League is a non-profit, independent organization promoting and preserving Karelian culture with over 2000 members (most of them under 29 years old) in over 40 independent local clubs and organizations.
+The Karelian Youth League is a non-profit, independent organization promoting and preserving Karelian culture with a round2000 members (most of them under 29 years old) in over 20 independent local clubs and organizations.
 We also have a score of individual members who are not affiliated with any of the local clubs as well as a number of other contributing clubs and members.

 Our aim is to promote awareness of and to preserve Karelian traditional culture: our main focus is on Karelian folk dance and music tradition, but we deal with all kinds and forms of Karelian folk culture, such as arts and crafts, lore, dialects, games, food and festivities.
 We also promote and encourage the exchange of folkore in Finland and abroad.